Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Abstract

 \section{Abstract}

-Redundancy scheduling is a popular concept to improve performance in parallel-server systems.
-In the baseline scenario any job can be handled equally well by any server, and is replicated to a fixed number of servers selected uniformly at random.
-Quite often however, there may be heterogeneity in job characteristics or server capabilities, and jobs can only be replicated to specific servers because of affinity relations or compatibility constraints.
-In order to capture such situations, we consider a scenario where jobs of various types are replicated to different subsets of servers as prescribed by a general compatibility graph.
-We exploit a product-form stationary distribution and weak local stability conditions to establish a state space collapse in heavy traffic.
-In this limiting regime, the parallel-server system with graph-based redundancy scheduling operates as a multi-class single-server system, achieving full resource pooling and exhibiting strong insensitivity to the underlying compatibility constraints.
+Service systems often face task-server assignment-constraints due to skill-based routing or geographical conditions.
+Redundancy scheduling responds to this limited flexibility by replicating tasks to specific servers in agreement with these assignment constraints.
+We gain insight from product-form stationary distributions and weak local stability conditions to establish a state space collapse in heavy traffic.
+In this limiting regime, the parallel-server system with redundancy scheduling operates as a multi-class single-server system, achieving full resource pooling and exhibiting strong insensitivity to the underlying assignment constraints.
+In particular, the performance of a fully flexible (unconstrained) system can be matched even with rather strict assignment constraints.